 customers we can offer enhanced affordability for:

 - Customers looking for long-term peace of mind, and that security of a regular monthly payment that wont change over the course of their fixed term.
-Including first time buyers and remortgagers, our Flexi Fixed for Term mortgage is designed for customers looking for long-term peace of mind, and that security of a
+Including first time buyers and remortgagers, Our Flexi Fixed for Term mortgage is designed for customers looking for long-term peace of mind, and that security of a

 - Higher earners, applications where the income exceeds £100k can also benefit from up to 6x income, regardless of age or employment type